15 reasons...

 Sea Proche has one beautiful bathroom with a bath and an overhead shower.

-There is a separate loo and, outside, a hose and footwash for wellies, sandy dogs (and kids!).
+There is a separate loo and, outside, a hose and footwash for wellies, sandy feet (and kids!).

 Vehicles